Do any of these sound familiar?

 Step 3: Practice Regularly Speaking Your Partner’s Love Language

 This is the tricky part.
 Falling in love is temporary, hopefully replaced by something more mature and enduring after about two years.
 Part of the arc is to reconcile differences, such as learning, speaking, and becoming highly skilled at speaking your loved one’s love language.

-Last weekend, I had a bad fall and bumped my head while on a business trip to San Diego.
-I was in a sorry state for a few hours, and my husband flew down from our home in Berkeley to be with me and bring me home.
+A few years ago, I suffered a terrible fall along with a traumatic brain injury.
+I was in a sorry state for a months, and my husband was there to care for me and our family.
 I felt so loved by his act of service.
 When you make the transition to speaking your partner’s love language and develop that awareness, you will each feel loved.
 It will fill your bank account of love, which will reset your chemistry lab of hormones.